School of Nursing

 - The Executive Nurse Leadership program prepares graduates to transform the health care environment through leadership in a variety of settings and systems.

-- Post-Master’s Certificate programs are available for the A-G CNS, FNP, Nursing Education, and Nursing Leadership programs.
+- Post-Master’s Certificate programs are available for the A-G CNS, FNP, Nursing Education, and Executive Nurse Leadership options.

 - The Doctor of Nursing Practice (DNP) program prepares advanced practice nurses to provide clinical leadership in the delivery of culturally competent, evidence-based, disease state management, and/or system-based care.